The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Banksy's No Ball Games (green) is estimated to be worth between £26,000 and £40,000.
-This signed screenprint has shown consistent value growth since its first sale in April 2013.
-Over the past 12 months, the average selling price was £24,346, across 4 sales.
-In the last five years, the hammer price has varied from £22,693 in April 2025 to £86,030 in December 2020, with an average annual growth rate of -6%.
-This work is part of a limited edition of 250.
+The value of Banksy’s No Ball Games (green) (signed) is estimated to be worth between £24,000 and £35,000.
+This screenprint has shown consistent value growth, with an average annual growth rate of 6%.
+This work has an auction history of 22 total sales since its entry to the market in April 2013.
+In the past 12 months, the average selling price was £24,346 across 2 works.
+Over the last five years, the hammer price has varied from £22,693 in April 2025 to £86,030 in December 2020, with an average annual growth rate of 6%.
+The edition size of this artwork is limited to 250.

 Created with Highcharts 11.4.8Feb 2022Aug 2022Mar 2023Sep 2023Mar 2024Oct 2024Apr 2025$22,500$25,000$27,500$30,000$32,500$35,000$37,500$40,000© MyArtBroker